Fr33maan/mymum/README.md

-To start a get request test, type : npm run testDisplay
+To start a get request test, type : npm run test

 14/12/2019 | 18:33
 Current errors : When sending a get request, when receive some randoms tokens, not every tokens